Selena Gomez: Net worth and expensive things she owns

 Frequently Asked Questions (FAQs)

-Answer: Selena Gomez has a net worth of USD 95 million (INR 7,80,97,79,000) and derives wealth from Instagram posts, music albums, brand endorsements and her makeup line Rare Beauty.
+Answer: Selena Gomez has a net worth of USD 95 million and derives wealth from Instagram posts, music albums, brand endorsements and her makeup line Rare Beauty.